nikitavoloboev/data/working-on/Ideas.md

 - Workflow like [Safari Assistant](https://git.deanishe.net/deanishe/alfred-safari-assistant) but for Chrome
 - Workflow to search through all my Facebook friends (if there is API for that)
 - Workflow to search through Product Hunt collections (if there is API)
+- Make a more robust version of [EggTimer](http://www.packal.org/workflow/eggtimer-2) workflow

 ## Web
 - [Your life as little boxes](https://github.com/nikitavoloboev/boxes)